This glacial wonderland features stunning scenery, incredible wildlife and aquatic adventures

-Created in 1980 to protect some of the most incredible and impenetrable wilderness in Alaska, Kenai Fjords National Park is a 601,839-acre glaciated paradise lying at the foot of Seward.
-Snow and ice cover 60 percent of the park and crowning it is the 936-square-mile Harding Icefield, one of only four remaining icefields in the U.S. From the massive icefield countless tidewater glaciers pour down, carving valleys that fill with seawater to form the stunning fjords that the park is named after and then decorating them with icebergs the size of small houses.
+Created in 1980 to protect some of the most incredible and impenetrable wilderness in Alaska, Kenai Fjords National Park spans 601,839-acres at the foot of Seward.
+Snow and ice cover 60 percent of the park, and lining the edge is the vast 936-square-mile Harding Icefield.
+From the massive icefield, countless tidewater glaciers pour down, carving valleys that fill with seawater to form stunning fjords and icebergs the size of small houses.

 Kenai Fjords National Park was established as a national monument in 1978.
 It became a national park in 1980 to preserve the fjord and rainforest ecosystems, Harding Icefield, abundant wildlife and historical and archeological remains, and to provide visitor access.

 Kenai Fjords National Park includes three main areas – Exit Glacier, Harding Icefield and the coast.
 Exit Glacier, a half-mile wide river of ice, is the easiest section of the park to access.
 The 700-square-mile Harding Ice Field is one of only four remaining ice fields in U.S., and is also the largest ice field entirely within U.S. borders.
 The park’s rugged coastline includes beautiful tidewater glaciers and abundant marine wildlife.

 This seemingly harsh terrain is home to a diverse array of plants and animals.
 Terrestrial animals, such as black and brown bear, beaver, coyote, mountain goat, river otter, moose, gray wolf and wolverine, cover the land, while marine life is as diverse.
 The glacial waters are home to sea otters, porpoises, sea lions, harbor seals and whales.
 The park is also a welcoming habitat for birds, where a total of 191 species have been documented in the park.